-Innards or yoke is hanging out of the chicks abdomen: You will encounter this even when everything seems to be going well.
-I have had these cases with several chicks in a particular batch, and with no chicks at all in other batches which causes me to think that it is relative to temperature or humidity.
+Innards or yoke is hanging out of the chicks abdomen: You will encounter this sooner or later.
+I have had these cases with several chicks in a particular batch, and with no chicks at all in other batches, which causes me to think that it is relative to temperature or humidity.

-- When this occurs, you must remove that chick from access by the others because they will peck at it.
-Humidity must be kept higher (60% or so) until this condition resolves itself, which it does not always do.
+- When this occurs you must remove that chick from the others because they will peck at it.
+Humidity must be kept (60% or so) until this condition resolves itself, which it does not always do.

-- You can put a divider in your chick container to keep this chick seperated; it can do without food or water for up to 48 hours.
-You could put a tiny water container with it if you wanted.
+- You can put a divider in your chick container to keep this chick seperated; it could do without food or water for up to 48 hours, but I always make sure they have both.

 Umbilical cord stuck to egg shell: But the chick is otherwise normal.

-Chicks are pecking at the eyes of other chicks: Chicks do this, and I hate it when I see it.
-I haven't had any complications from it, but I have heard of damage being done.
+Chicks pecking at the eyes of other chicks: Chicks do this and I hate it when I see it.
+I haven't had any complications from it yet, but I have heard of it.

-- Chicks are curious creatures, and they can only explore with their beak.
-There is nothing that can be done about this really, and the curiosity with the eyes does pass within a day or so.
+- Chicks are curious creatures and they can only explore with their beak.
+There is nothing that can be done about this.
+The curiosity with the eyes wanes after a couple of hours usually.

 Chicks don't seem to be drinking water: Don't worry, they will.

 - Chicks can't leave anything alone.
 When they want water they will get it as long as it's available.
 Don't dip their beaks in water, they will figure it out when they're good and ready.

 - Chicken nipples in just about any covered container are the best method for watering chicks or chickens.